-The above financial statements include the results of services provided to Oilvest in respect of the Dig-Exchange busines.
-The Company has determined, subsequent to discussions with NSX, that prospective investors should be informed of the Company's financial position excluding these services which will cease going forward (refer Section 9.5).
-Included in the FY2020 Net Profit Before Tax of \$506,366 (FY2019 \$1,382,908) is profits totalling \$1,269,418 (FY2019: \$1,885,185) relating to the Oilvest business comprising revenue of \$2,100,000 (FY2019: \$3,131,205) and expenses of \$830,582 (FY2019: \$1,246,020).
+The Company has determined, subsequent to discussions with NSX, that prospective investors should be informed of the Company's financial position excluding those services which will cease going forward (refer Section 9.5 of the Prospectus).
+Included in the FY2020 Net Profit Before Tax of \$506,366 is profits totalling \$1,269,418 relating to the Oilvest business comprising revenue of \$2,100,000 and expenses of \$830,582.
+For the same year, the \$763,052 loss was attributable to Monkey King, BulkBuy World and Franks Haus.